 *.example.com) that is specified in a forwarding rule of the instance, you must go to the Anti-DDoS Pro console to unbind the accurate domain name or the wildcard domain name.
 Otherwise, when the bucket is under attack, you cannot access the bucket by using the custom domain name.

-For more information about forwarding rules, see Add a website.
+For more information about forwarding rules, see Add one or more websites.

 Use the OSS console